Skip to main content

 Please make sure to accomplish the necessary configurations for Alerts Scheduling in Alert Settings Configuration section.

-To configure the Alert Settings, follow these instructions:
+To configure the Alerts, follow these instructions:

 Use the statement provided describing the schedule as a guide.